hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

 # 24_9_18
 ### CCS24 | TokenScout: Early Detection of Ethereum Scam Tokens via Temporal Graph Learning
-* Motivation: This work aims detect the token scam (i.e., Rugpull, Honeypot, and Ponzi) before it happens.
+* Motivation: This work aims to detect token scams (i.e., Rugpull, Honeypot, and Ponzi) before they happen.
-* Prior work: The code analysis of token contract cannot cover all scams (e.g., Rugpull weild the normal contract logic) and transactions flow analysis cannot detect the scam never happen.
+* Prior work: The code analysis of the token contracts cannot cover all scams (e.g., Rugpull wields the normal contract logic), and transaction flow analysis cannot detect the scam that never happens.
-* Approach: The authors adopt neural network to capture the subtle signs before the scam happen.
-First, they design Dynamic Temporal Attributed Multigraph (DTAM) to represent the token transfer flows.
+* Approach: The authors adopt a neural network to capture the subtle signs before the scam happens.
+First, they designed a Dynamic Temporal Attributed Multigraph (DTAM) to represent the token transfer flows.
 Then, the authors construct a Token-Flow Graph Neural Network (TF-GNN) to learn scam features from DTAM.
-Then, they cluster(refine) the TF-GNN by clustering different scam in embeded space with distinct pattern.
+Then, they cluster(refine) the TF-GNN by clustering different scams in embedded space with distinct patterns.
 They deploy their tool named TokenScout.
-* Evalution: They author detect 214,084 smart contract, and labeled them over 800 human-hours.
-The evalution results demonstrate that TokenScout achieves a precision of 98.03%, recall of 97.47%, F1 score of 97.75%, and balanced accuracy (BAC) of 98.41% in early-detecting scam tokens.
+* Evaluation: The author detected 214,084 smart contracts and labeled them over 800 human hours.
+The evaluation results demonstrate that TokenScout achieves a precision of 98.03%, recall of 97.47%, F1 score of 97.75%, and balanced accuracy (BAC) of 98.41% in early-detecting scam tokens.

 # 24_5_29
 ### ICSE24 | SCVHunter: Smart Contract Vulnerability Detection Based on Heterogeneous Graph Attention Network
-* Motivation: This work aims to detect the flaws of smart contract at the level of source code.
+* Motivation: This work aims to detect the flaws of smart contracts at the level of source code.
-* Main Idea: The author converts the contract to a heterogeneous semantic graph, and detects flaw on it by machine learning technology.
+* Main Idea: The author converts the contract to a heterogeneous semantic graph and detects flaws in it by machine learning technology.
-* Challenge: How to extract the semantic information from the contract.
+* Challenge: How do we extract the semantic information from the contract?
 * Solution: The author designs a IR, CGIR, to extract to captrue the contract and data information.
 * Approach: The author achieves their ideas by developing SCVHunter.
-SCVHunter convert the sourc code to CGIR and generates the heterogeneous semantic graph from it.
-Then SCVHunter adopts graph neural network to detect flaws of contracts.
+SCVHunter converts the source code to CGIR and generates the heterogeneous semantic graph from it.
+Then, SCVHunter adopts a graph neural network to detect flaws of contracts.
-* Evaluation: The author evaluates the SCVHunter on four vulnerabilitis, reentrancy, block info dependency, nested call, and transaction state dependency vulnerabilities.
+* Evaluation: The author evaluates the SCVHunter on four vulnerabilities: vulnerability, reentrancy, block info dependency, nested call, and transaction state dependency.
 It achieves accuracies of 93.72%, 91.07%, 85.41%, and 87.37% for these vulnerabilities.

 # 24_5_22
 ### SP24 | POMABuster: Detecting Price Oracle Manipulation Attacks in Decentralized Finance
 * Motivation: This work aims to detect the price oracle manipulation attacks (POMA) in the defi ecosystem.
 * Background: POMA indicates the adversary manipulates the coin price to gain profits by arbitrage.
-* Prior work: DefiRanger can only detect POMA with in single transaction, but POMA can be exploited by several transaction.
+* Prior work: DefiRanger can only detect POMA within a single transaction, but POMA can be exploited by several transactions.
-* Approach: The author developed POMABuster to detect POMA.
-First, POMABuster filter the transactions by only focusing the high value crypto asset to reduce search space.
-Then, PoMABuster detects the POMA based the rules derived from the author, which generates from the SEC (in conventional stock market), including wash sales and market domination.
+* Approach: The author developed a POMABuster to detect POMA.
+First, POMABuster filters the transactions by only focusing on high-value crypto assets to reduce search space.
+Then, PoMABuster detects the POMA based on the rules derived from the author, which are generated by the SEC (in the conventional stock market), including wash sales and market domination.
-* Evaluation: The authors evaluate POMABuster on two years blockchain history and the audit reports from Code4rena.
-POMA achieves 6.5X more POMA then the prior work with 1% false positives and 0% false negative.
+* Evaluation: The authors evaluate POMABuster on two years of blockchain history and the audit reports from Code4rena.
+POMA achieves 6.5X more POMA than the prior work, with 1% false positives and 0% false negatives.

 # 24_5_20